lomsadze123/tetrobyte-crm/README.md

-# React Large Table with Smooth Horizontal Scrolling
+# NextJS Large Table with Smooth Horizontal Scrolling

 ## Overview

-This project demonstrates a React application featuring a large table with smooth horizontal scrolling.
+This project demonstrates a NextJS application featuring a large table with smooth horizontal scrolling.
 The table content moves using user-defined controls, offering a seamless user experience.
 The project emphasizes clean code practices and reusable components to ensure maintainability and scalability.

 ## Features

 - **Large Data Table**: Handles large datasets efficiently.
 - **Smooth Horizontal Scrolling**: Table content moves smoothly without relying on the default scrollbar.
-- **Filter Mechanism**: Users can filter data by city and street, enhancing data accessibility.
 - **Reusable Components**: Modular components that can be reused across different parts of the application.
 - **Clean Code**: Adherence to best coding practices for readability and maintainability.

 ## Tech Stack

+### Client Side

-- **React**: A JavaScript library for building user interfaces.
+- **NextJS**: A React library for building user interfaces (SSR).
 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript.

+### Server Side

+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Express**: A minimal and flexible Node.js web application framework.
+- **MongoDB**: A NoSQL database for storing large amounts of data.
+- **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.

 ## Installation

+### Client Side

 1. Clone the repository:
    ```sh